Home > Grätzel Hotel Review

 - Space & Place – Offbeat themed tours from Brexit (focusing on expats and ending at a pub, of course) to the ugly side of Vienna can be booked with this fun and knowledgeable company.
 Start location: Depends on tour.

 - Ring Tram Tour – Take the famous 25-minute tram loop with video commentary so you can get the most out of the city’s history, architecture, and more.
-Start location: Schwedenplatz (0.5 mile, 10-minute walk from Karmelitermarkt).
+Start location: Schwedenplatz (0.5 mile from Karmelitermarkt).

 - Hotrod City Tour – Tours around the city and beyond become more fun when you’re behind the wheel of a low-to-the-ground, open-air, mini hot rod.
 There are also tours on Vespa scooters and by tuk tuk.
-Start location: Vien Hotrod Tour store (0.5 mile, 11-minute walk from Karmelitermarkt).
+Start location: Vien Hotrod Tour store (0.5 mile from Karmelitermarkt).

 - Fiaker Carriage Tours – Lines of horse-drawn carriages with local drivers can be found around the Albertina Museum.
 Hail one yourself or ask the hotel to find one for you.
 You can choose the amount of time you’d like to spend clip-clopping through town, and the drivers generally offer some commentary and point out highlights.
-Start location: 22-minute walk (1 mile) from Belvedere.
+Start location: 1 mile from Belvedere.

 Best Nearby Restaurants

 - Harvest Café Bistrot – Hippie vibe and imaginative vegetarian and vegan dishes that span the globe.
-3-minute walk (0.1 mile) from Karmelitermarkt.
+(0.1 mile from Karmelitermarkt.)

 - Skopic & Lohn – French-style brasserie serving top-notch European fare in a cutting-edge setting.
-5-minute walk (0.3 mile) from Karmelitermarkt.
+(0.3 mile from Karmelitermarkt.)

 - Café Goldegg – Extremely friendly, old-timey café restaurant with lots of hearty Austrian favorites.
-6-minute walk (0.3 mile) from Belvedere.
+(0.3 mile from Belvedere.)

 - Strasser-Bräu – Superlative Wiener schnitzel, goulash, and other hearty dishes.
 Good service and kid-friendly.
-6-minute walk (0.3 mile) from Meildinger Markt.
+(0.3 mile from Meildinger Markt.)

 Best Nearby Bar